TRT World - ‘Complicity in genocide is a crime as grave as genocide itself’

 Fifty-eight.
 That’s the staggering number of times the United Nations has seen the United States vetoing decisions critical of Israel or condemning its violence against Palestinians since 1972.

-The latest in the series of such moves came in November when Ambassador Robert Wood blocked another UN Security Council resolution calling for an "immediate, unconditional, and permanent" ceasefire, marking the fourth such veto since the onset of Israel’s genocidal war on Gaza in October 2023.
+The latest in the series of such moves came in November when Ambassador Robert Wood blocked another resolution calling for an "immediate, unconditional, and permanent" ceasefire, marking the fourth such veto since the onset of Israel’s genocidal war on Gaza in October 2023.

 US’s extensive financial and military support to Israel is well-documented, and according to the Genocide Convention, to which the US is a signatory, Washington providing military aid and diplomatic cover to Tel Aviv falls squarely within the definition of “complicity” outlined in Article 3.

-“In law, I think the case is very clear,” says Professor Michael Lynk, former UN Special Rapporteur on the situation of human rights in the Palestinian territories, to a question whether the US’s actions are legally punishable under international law.
+“In law, I think the case is very clear,” says professor Michael Lynk, former UN Special Rapporteur, to a question whether the US’s actions are legally punishable under international law

 “Article 3 of the 1948 Genocide Convention deems complicity in genocide to be as serious as committing genocide,” Lynk tells TRT World in an exclusive interview on the sidelines of the TRT World Forum 2024 in Istanbul.